 The statements are a first step to open up a broad debate involving all stakeholders in the corporate governance domain.
 This was advanced in February 2014 when the Modern Corporation Project together with the Purpose of the Corporation Project, run by the Frank Bold Society, organized a conference in the European Parliament, which brought together senior businesspeople, politicians, NGO representatives, trade unionists, shareholder representatives, accounting and regulation body representatives, journalists, and academics to discuss and develop initiatives for improved corporate governance.

-In September 2016 we will conclude this series of workshops with a conference in Brussels.
+On September 28, 2016 we will conclude this series of workshops with a conference in Brussels.

 Future activities will be communicated via this website and social media.